Q. You say North of Blue began in the far north. What does that mean?

 I have made six abstract short films and an abstract iOS app (Clam Bake).
 Discarding representation in my work has definitely increased the joy level of my animation.
 When we see objects, we often subconsciously label them and that creates a familiarity that can shut down further visual and intellectual exploration.
 Abstract animation cannot be labelled and categorized by the brain.
 This puts off some people and they are not willing to look at it.
 We must keep looking and stay open, observing the broad view and examine the details.
 If you are willing to relax into North of Blue and just look, I think you will be surprised.

 During animation on North of Blue, I was lucky to see a lecture at a local college about Hilma af Klint, the Swedish abstract painter who lived from 1862 to 1944.
 She was a new discovery for me as she had been excluded from art history.
-Af Klint made over 1400 paintings and 26,000 drawings and she was the first abstract, non-Chinese painter, even though Google continues to attribute that title I to Wassily Kandinsky and abstraction in Chinese painting goes back to the 12th century.
-I was profoundly inspired by af Klint’s huge, colorful abstract paintings and the mathematical and mystical elements of her compositions
+Af Klint made over 1400 paintings and 26,000 drawings and she now considered to be the first abstract painter, although abstraction in Chinese painting goes back to the 12th century.
+I was profoundly inspired by af Klint’s huge, colorful paintings and the mathematical and mystical elements of her compositions

 I was also influenced by pioneer abstract animator Mary Ellen Bute (1906 –1983, USA).
 She directed and animated 14 films and developed an oscilloscope to use for drawing.
 I am a big fan of the abstract films of Oskar Fischinger and Jules Engel, two friends who both worked on Disney’s Fanastia.
 Abstract painter Piet Mondrian (1872 – 1944, Holland), was a major influence on the palette and the compositional structure of several scenes, especially his work with black grids and primary colors, as was studying the blue and white hues of classical Delftware.